SalesforceCommerceCloud/pwa-kit/README.md

 # Description

-The Chakra Storefront Application Extension is a fully featured composible storefront using Chakra UI for its primary component library, along with other first and third party librarys like ReactIntl to handle localization and CommerceSDKReact to provide a
+The Chakra Storefront Application Extension is a fully featured composable storefront using Chakra UI for its primary component library, along with other first and third party libraries like ReactIntl to handle localization and CommerceSDKReact to provide a
 React Hook library for accessing your Commerce Instance.
 This is a great place to start your storefront implementation if you are looking to get off to a quick start!!

-Please refer to the list of features that this extesnion supports below.
+Please refer to the list of features that this extension supports below.
 Also, noted below is the public API of files that you can override if you choose to customize you application that way.

 # Features